aramisgithub/questpresentation/script/document.md

 ## Mulan

-- Army is ambushed by the Huns who are hiding behind the summit of the mountain

-- All hope is lost

-- Mulan saves everyone by firing a rocket into an overhang of snow, causing an avalanche
+Mulan's army is ambushed by the Huns who are hiding behind the summit of the mountain.
+At first it seems that all hope is lost, but then Mulan saves everyone by firing a rocket into an overhang of snow, causing an avalanche.

-- She kills almost everyone, but some of the army survive

-- The rest of the army realises that Mulan is female after undressing her to tend to a wound she had sustained
+Almost all members of the army and the Huns are buried in the snow, never to be seen again (or so we think...).
+As Mulan was firing the rocket, she is stabbed by Shang Yu, the leader of the Huns.
+After the avalanche has passed, other members of the army tend to Mulan's wound, undressing her.
+They realise thatshe is a female!

 ## Odyssey

-- Odysseus is sent to the underworld seeking information to guide him home

-- This quest brings him to the verge of death
+Odysseus is sent to the underworld seeking information to guide him home, which unfortunately brings him to the verge of death!

 ## Comparison

-- Mulan

-    - Sustains little damage

-- Odyssey

-    - Sustains comparatively huge personal damage
+Mulan sustains little damage, having only suffered a small gash, while Odysseus is brought to the *verge of death*!
+That is comparatively huge personal damage.

-- In general much more extreme storyline in the Odyssey
+The storyline is, in general, much more extreme and serious in the Odyssey.

 # Reward